MusawarR/risein-final-project/README.md

 Hi!
 I am Ali Raza or Musawar Raza or you can also call me alfred 😀.
 I am a software engineer working primarily on database design and API development.
 I am crazy when it comes to learning and experimenting with new things, so.... here I am trying out rust.

 ## Project Details
 Hmmm... well, this project is my shot at learning and experimenting with rust using RiseIn's bootcamp.
-Whatever, I have learned in the bootcamp, I have applied it in this project.
+Whatever I have learned in the bootcamp, I have applied it in this project.
 In a nutshell, this mini project simulates a console based inventory management system which includes the whole CRUD along with printing functionality (the table that prints the products is good though ngl 😁).
 Here is a bullet point of features for those who need to read this fast.

 - Create, Edit, Update and Delete a product
 - Search for a product